Iron deficiency; Pernicious anemia

 - Toddlers ages 1 to 3 years should get their iron from foods such as red meats, iron-rich vegetables, and fruits that are rich in vitamin C. (Vitamin C helps boost iron absorption.)

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues with the help of hemoglobin, a red blood cell protein that attaches to oxygen in the lungs.
 People with anemia have a lower than normal hemoglobin level.

 Image of normal red blood cells (RBCs) as seen in the microscope after staining.

 Anemia is not a single disease but a condition, like fever, with many possible causes and many forms.

 Causes of anemia include nutritional deficiencies, medication-related side effects, or chronic diseases that cause bleeding or interfere with the production of red blood cells.
-The condition may be temporary or long term, and can manifest in mild or severe forms.
+The condition may be temporary (such as in acute blood loss) or long-term, and can manifest in mild or severe forms.